taylor/slackexp2csv/README.md

-# slackexp2csv -- convert slack.com export into re-importable csv
+## slackexp2csv -- slack.com export to csv

 For some reason slack.com does not take an import in the same format of it's export (as of 2014/06/08).
 They do accept csv.
 See